Plot functions

 MAXV - for plotBar, plot the maximum of all values at the current x position.

-NRM - for plotBar, normalize the values of all x positions to 1.
+NRM - for plotBar, normalize the values of all bars to 1.

-LINE - for plotGraph, draw a line from the last position to the current position.
+LINE - for plotGraph, draw a straight line from the last position to the current position.

 DEL - for plotGraph, delete the previous plot and start over.